CaroShaf/Mapping_Earthquakes/README.md

 # Mapping Weekly Earthquakes

 The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.
-Using Javascript libraries, D3, Leaflet and MapBox, and an API call to USGS for up-to-date data, a tiled map can be viewed toggling layers on and off that display major magnitude earthquakes, tectonic plates and all earthquakes of any magnitude.
+Using Javascript libraries,D3, Leaflet and MapBox, and an API call to USGS for up-to-date data, a tiled map can be viewed toggling layers on and off that display major magnitude earthquakes, tectonic plates and all earthquakes of any magnitude.
 Furthermore, each layer or combination of layers can be viewed on 3 different maps; street view, satellite view and night view.
 Using different views while looking at specific data can give a big picture view or a closer look at populated areas at the street level.

 ## Resources
 JavaScript (D3, Leaflet and MapBox libraries), GeoJSON from USGS API, MapBox API, HTML, CSS, VS Code